ehammo/githubJavapop-mvp-clean/README.md

-This project tries to re-do the githubJavapop project in a MVP architecture using Clean Architecture Style
+This project aims to re-do the githubJavapop project in a MVP architecture using Clean Architecture Style